terra-campaigns/unsettled/directory/Sigisfarne/Razvan.md

 Not of courage.
 Scared of the unknown.

+Under a vendetta of the [Piot Chant](unsettled/directory/DuskmeadowFringe/PiotChant.md), which was lifted by the Forest Queen at the [Queensweald](unsettled/directory/DuskmeadowFringe/Queensweald.md).

 Received a cravat from a faerie.
 It is brown, the most beautiful brown.
 It catches attention.
 Wearing it makes parlaying with the Fae easier.
 They will look at you with different eyes.